rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 ![Chart: 36.5% less 1000 lines, 46.3% 1000 to 10000 lines, 14.2% 10000 to 100000 lines, 2.1% over 100000, 0.9% don't know](/images/2017-09-05-Rust-2017-Survey-Results/size_of_rust_projects.png "36.5% less 1000 lines, 46.3% 1000 to 10000 lines, 14.2% 10000 to 100000 lines, 2.1% over 100000, 0.9% don't know")
 *(hover for more info)*

-People are working ever-larger amounts of Rust, with medium- and large-scale lines of code totals both nearly doubling since last year as a percentage of the whole, now making up 16% of respondents (up from last year's 8.9%).
+People are working with ever-larger amounts of Rust, with medium- and large-scale lines of code totals both nearly doubling since last year as a percentage of the whole, now making up 16% of respondents (up from last year's 8.9%).
 This shows a growing interest in using Rust in ever-larger projects, and a growing need for tools to support this growth.

 ![Chart: 17.5% daily, 43.3% weekly, 24.4% monthly, 14.9% rarely](/images/2017-09-05-Rust-2017-Survey-Results/how_often_use_rust.png "17.5% daily, 43.3% weekly, 24.4% monthly, 14.9% rarely")